DRMF/Seeding-Project/KLSadd_insertion/README.md

 _______________________________________________________________________________

-First: the files
+# First: The Files

  - KLSadd.tex: This is the addendum we are working with.
-It has sections that correspond with sections in the chapter files, and it contains paragraphs that must be *inserted* into the chapter files.
+It has sections that correspond with sections in the chapter files, and it contains paragraphs that must be inserted into the chapter files.
 CAN BE FOUND ONINE IN PDF FORM: https://staff.fnwi.uva.nl/t.h.koornwinder/art/informal/KLSadd.pdf

  - chap09.tex and chap14.tex: these are chapter files.
 These are LaTeX documents that are chapters in a book.
 This is a book written by smart math people.
 But they did some things wrong, so another math person wants to fix them.
 That math person wrote an addendum file called KLSadd.tex and our job is to pull paragraphs out of KLSadd and insert them at the end of the relevant section in the chapter files.
-Every chapter is made up of sections and every section has subsections
+Every chapter is made up of sections and every section has subsections.

  - updateChapters.py: This is thr code currently being worked on and sorting chapters.
 This document will be going over the variables and methods in this program.
 This program should: take paragraphs from every section in KLSadd and insert them into the relevant chapter file and into the relevant section within that chapter.